Answered By: Lippincott Library Last Updated: Oct 06, 2022 Views: 6905

 Look at the resources detailed in the library's Industry Studies Research Guide.

-Use Thomson ONE to find industry reports from First Research.
+Use Refinitiv Workspace to find industry reports from First Research.

 Use Statista for access to charts, graphs, and other statistics on a variety of industries.

-Also, take a look at Manufacturing & Distribution USA (Call number HD9724.M683) and Encyclopedia of Emerging Industries (call number HD2324.E528) -- print sources at the Lippincott Reference Desk.
+Also, take a look at Encyclopedia of Emerging Industries (call number HD2324.E528) -- a print source at the Lippincott Reference Desk.

 For research suggestions for U.S. micro-industries take a look at Lippincott's Datapoints blog post Coding Games.